yen1223/Supermarket-sales-dashboard/README.md

 ### Visualisation on details page filtered by selected city/category:
 ![Screenshot](https://github.com/yen1223/Supermarket-sales-dashboard/blob/main/Vietnam%20Supermarket%20Sales%20Dashboard_Details%20Page.png
- "Vietnam Supermarket Sales Dashboard Details Page") By default, it shows overall detailed info.
+ "Vietnam Supermarket Sales Dashboard Details Page")

+ By default, it displays overall detailed info.
 This page could offer insights on promotion planning.

-* Multi-row card on top show the filter applied (if without filter, by default showing top city/category in total sales amount)
+* Multi-row card stated with the filter applied
+     * If without filter, by default, will show top city/category
-* Interactive dashboard on same page for further filters
+* Enables interaction between charts for further data exploration
+* Details (in chart sequence):
-* Sales by month shown in matrix (may breakdown to daily)
+     * Sales by month shown in matrix (drill down to daily)
-* Customer rating by month
+     * Trend of customer rating by month
-* Hours, payment mode, member type with most sales
+     * Popular hours of customer purchase, payment mode, gender, member type with most sales
-* Category/branch sales by time
+     * Trend of category/branch sales by time
-* Category contribution % by applying filter on hours
+     * Category contribution % in piechart for after applying filter on hours of customer purchase
+        * Vice versa, by selecting one or multiple categories, we can observe the timeslot with most           purchase on the selected category
-* Payment mode (contribution %), member type sales $ by month
+     * Similar interaction can be applied on the chart of payment mode contribution chart (by month)        & member type x gender sales $ chart (by month)

 ## Conclusion
 This README outlines my process of using Kaggle data to create an interactive and insightful Power BI dashboard.
 This demonstrates my ability to handle data analysis, transformation, and visualization tasks effectively.